-The International Committee of the Red Cross (ICRC) welcomes this first meeting of the Group of Governmental Experts on "Lethal Autonomous Weapons Systems".
+The ICRC welcomes this first meeting of the Group of Governmental Experts on "Lethal Autonomous Weapons Systems".
 With the High Contracting Parties to the Convention on Certain Conventional Weapons moving on to more formal discussions there is now an expectation that States will identify and build on common ground, such as the broad agreement that human control must be retained over weapon systems and the use of force.

 The ICRC's view is that States must now work to establish limits on autonomy in weapon systems to ensure compliance with international law and to satisfy ethical concerns.

 In determining these limits, the ICRC is convinced that the focus must remain on obligations and responsibilities of humans in decisions to use force.
 For this reason, it has proposed that States assess the type and degree of human control required in the use of autonomous weapon systems – broadly defined as weapons with autonomy in their critical functions of selecting and attacking targets – to ensure compliance with international law, and acceptability under the principles of humanity and the dictates of the public conscience